 Dan attended the University Of Miami School Of Law showing an aptitude for courtroom advocacy, winning his first year Moot Court Competition.
 His interest in courtroom advocacy led him to pursue and obtain a highly coveted position as an Assistant Public Defender for the Eleventh Judicial Circuit in Miami, trying cases for indigent criminal defendants.
 In 2007, Dan joined the Hightower Law Firm because of its well-established reputation for representation of industry leading companies through strong trial advocacy.
 Since joining the firm, Dan’s drive and determination distinguished him amongst his peers earning him partnership in the firm.

 As a Partner, and throughout his career with the firm, Dan has had the privilege of representing industry leaders and has established excellent relationships with their risk managers.
 He effectively defends major corporations and insured individuals in various types of civil cases including automobile negligence, construction defect, libel/slander/defamation, negligent security, premises liability, products liability, property damage, restaurant liability, and subrogation and insurance coverage issues.

 In 2016, Florida Trend magazine awarded the prestigious Legal Elite® honor to Dan.
 He was voted by his peers for this honor and the accolade is given to those who stand-out in the legal field.
 This prestigious list represents less than 2% of active Florida Bar members.
-Also, Dan has been named several times as a “Rising Star” and recently a “Super Lawyer” in Super Lawyers© Magazine.
+Also, Dan is a member of Trial Law Institute, Diversity Law Institute and has been named several times as a “Rising Star” and recently a “Super Lawyer” in Super Lawyers© Magazine.

 Away from the office, Dan enjoys fitness activities, as a counterpoint to his love of travel and indulging in foreign cuisine.
 He still enjoys surfing and being out on the water in any capacity.